Lasar Letter on the Federal Communications Commission

 by Matthew Lasar Apr 7 2008 - 6:26pm

-I'm enjoying the Federal Trade Commission's new videos about "phishing"—Web sites that try to trick you into disclosing information about your bank account, social security number, security passwords and such so they can steal your identity and rob you silly.
+I'm enjoying the Federal Trade Commission's about "phishing"—Web sites that try to trick you into disclosing information about your bank account, social security number, security passwords and such so they can steal your identity and rob you silly.
 The little skits are simple and funny.
 And the fat phishy guy is sort of cute with his fin getting in the way of his efforts to rob people in person.

 Mr. Phish's attempt to snooker a business executive in her office is especially funny.